 At the Blayney Council Meeting in February 2016 a report was put to the Councillors with all of the options for each of the amendments proposed - and a resolution was made to support the PREFERRED OPTIONS in that report.
 The full options are again set out in this Planning Proposal (See Section 2).
 Whilst the amendments are not entirely consistent with an endorsed strategy (primarily the Sub-Regional Strategy 2008) it is submitted that:

 - a) Large Lot Res.
-FRR: The assumptions in the Subregional Strategy for some of these areas (particularly along Forest Reefs Road) have proven to be incorrect and the subsequent take-up and development of these areas supports the retention of the large lot residential zone.
-A transition of existing controls from BLEP1998 into BLEP2012 does not result in any additional dwelling potential or social/economic/environmental impacts and should be dealt with as a 'minor' amendment; - b) Large Lot Res.
-BCR: Whilst the retention of the large lot residential zone is inconsistent with the specific recommendations, the proposed increase in Minimum Lot Size for subdivision along Browns Creek Road seeks to reduce potential dwelling yield in line with the recommendations for 'down-zoning' of this area so whilst the 'tool' is different it would produce a similar outcome to the adopted Strategy recommendations whilst still providing some subdivision potential to all larger holdings and dwellings are permissible on each lot; - c) Existing Holdings: The Subregional Strategy recognised the need for a sunset period of 3-5 years prior to the removal of any dwelling entitlement and whilst the original Council resolution was to choose 3 years, the extension to 5 years is broadly consistent with the Strategy recommendations and addresses a potential issue of fairness/equity in advertising that sunset date; - d) Administrative Amendments: The remaining amendment are minor or administrative in nature and intended to clarify or correct 'gaps' in current controls with limited impacts expected.
+FRR: The assumptions in the Subregional Strategy for some of these areas (particularly along Forest Reefs Road) have proven to be incorrect and the subsequent take-up and development of these areas supports the retention of some large lot residential zone.
+A transition of existing controls from BLEP1998 into BLEP2012 does not result in any additional dwelling potential or social/economic/environmental impacts and should be dealt with as a 'minor' amendment; - Large Lot Res.
+BCR: The proposed increase in Minimum Lot Size along Browns Creek Road seeks to reduce dwelling yield in line with the recommendations for 'down-zoning' of this area - so whilst the 'tool' is different it would produce a similar outcome to the adopted Strategy recommendations; - c) Existing Holdings: The Subregional Strategy recognised the need for a sunset period of 3-5 years prior to the removal of any dwelling entitlement and whilst the original Council resolution was to choose 3 years the extension to 5 years is broadly consistent with the Strategy recommendations and addresses a potential issue of fairness/equity in advertising that sunset date; - d) Administrative Amendments: The remaining amendment are minor or administrative in nature and intended to clarify or correct 'gaps' in current controls with limited impacts expected.